-A well-established result of the theory of antitrust policy is that greater expected penalties on colluding firms (i.e., the probability of proving collusion in a trial multiplied by the monetary fine) can hurt social welfare.
-When the Authority in charge is constrained by limited resources or imperfect information on cartel formation, it might be optimal to tolerate some collusion among firms, while saving on auditing costs and reducing the probability of erroneously prosecuting and punishing firms that have not colluded (Besanko and Spulber, 1989; Souam, 2001; Frezal, 2006; Martin, 2006).
-However, few doubts are cast on the common opinion that stricter antitrust laws definitely makes market structure more competitive and prices lower.
+A well-established result of the theory of antitrust policy is that greater expected penalties on colluding firms (i.e., the probability of proving collusion in a trial times the monetary fine) can hurt social welfare.
+When the authority in charge is constrained by limited resources or imperfect information, it might be optimal to tolerate some collusion among firms, while saving on auditing costs and reducing the probability of erroneously prosecuting and punishing firms that have not colluded (Besanko and Spulber, 1989; Souam, 2001; Frezal, 2006; Martin, 2006).
+However, few doubts are cast on the common opinion that stricter enforcement of antitrust laws definitely helps to make the market structure more competitive and prices lower.

 In this paper we challenge this view.
-The strong confidence in the beneficial effects of antitrust penalties on competition seems to be grounded on the very restrictive assumption that firms either form a monopolistic cartel (the grand coalition) or compete independently as singletons.
-However, industries are often characterised by the presence of one (or more) partial cartels and a number of independent agents at the same time, like the recent cases of the Dutch beer cartel and the international cartel in the elevator industry, sanctioned by the European antitrust authority, show.
+Confidence in the beneficial effects of antitrust penalties on competition seems to be grounded on the very restrictive assumption that firms either form a monopolistic cartel (the grand coalition) or compete independently as singletons.
+In this case, an increase in the expected penalty reduces the benefit of explicit agreements to fix prices, reduce output and other collusive practices.

+However, industries are often characterised by the presence of one (or more) partial cartels and a number of independent agents, as shown by the recent cases of the Dutch beer cartel and the international cartel in the elevator industry, sanctioned by the European Antitrust authority.

-To take this possibility into consideration, we focus on the process of cartel formation, modelling it as an endogenous coalition game, where firms can react to competitors' deviation and the introduction of an antitrust fine by forming different cartel structures.
-In this setting, we show that if the equilibrium market structure in the absence of antitrust policy is characterised by partial cartels, the introduction of an antitrust expected fine may drive firms towards greater, at most monopolistic, cartels.
+To take this possibility into consideration, we focus on the process of cartel formation, modelling it as an endogenous coalition game, where firms can react to competitors' deviation and to the introduction of an antitrust fine by forming a different cartel structure.
+In this setting, we show that if the equilibrium market structure in the absence of any antitrust policy is characterised by partial cartels, the introduction of an antitrust expected fine may drive firms towards greater, at most monopolistic, cartels and only eventually towards "full" competition.